-Here is an overview of the main features we found in the Traeger pro series 34 review.
-We will look at several of them later in the part where we write about my opinion.
+Here is an overview of the main features I found in the Traeger pro series 34 review.
+I will look at several of them later in the part where I write about my opinion.
 This is basically the list you can find on the Traeger website.

 - Hopper capacity 18 lbs

 - Hopper clean-out

 - One side got locking caster wheels